Amarna: North City

 If one approached the city of Amarna from the north by river the first buildings past the northern boundary stele would be the North Riverside Palace.
-This building ran all the way up to the waterfront and was likely the main residence of the Royal Family.
-Located within the North City area is the Northern Palace, the main residence of the Royal Family.
+This building ran all the way up to the waterfront and was likely the main residence of the royal family.
+Located within the North City area is the Northern Palace, the main residence of the royal family.
 Between this and the central city, the Northern Suburb was initially a prosperous area with large houses, but the house size decreased and became poorer the further from the road they were.

+The North City was an administrative area.
+It contains the ruins of royal palaces, especially the Northern Palace and other administrative buildings and occupies an area between the river and the cliffs that terminate the plains to the north of the city itself.

 Central City

 Most of the important ceremonial and administrative buildings were located in the central city.
-Here the Great Temple of the Aten and the Small Aten Temple were used for religious functions and between these the Great Royal Palace and Royal Residence were the ceremonial residence of the King and Royal Family, and were linked by a bridge or ramp.
+Here the Great Temple of the Aten and the Small Aten Temple were used for religious functions and between these the Great Royal Palace and Royal Residence were the ceremonial residence of the king and royal family, and were linked by a bridge or ramp.
 Located behind the Royal Residence was the Bureau of Correspondence of Pharaoh, where the Amarna Letters were found.

 This area was probably the first area to be completed, and had at least two phases of construction.